New South Wales Institute for Educational Research: Publications

 The Institute publishes a Newsletter and an academic journal Issues in Educational Research, jointly published with the Institutes for Educational Research in Western Australia, South Australia, and the Northern Territory.
 Addresses to the Institute are at times also published in monograph form and at times the Institute publishes its own research in monograph form.

 Governance

 The governance of the Institute is through a constitution which is administered by an elected Executive Committee.
 The Executive Committee reports to an Annual General Meeting.

 Membership

 Membership is open to any persons committed to the objectives of the Institute.
 However, in considering applications for membership, the Institute may consider whether the applicant holds an appropriate tertiary qualification or the equivalent, the educational experience of the applicant, and the research experience of the applicant.

 Affiliation

 As a state institute for educational research, the NSW Institute for Educational Research is affiliated with the Australian Council for Educational Research, and elects a representative to the national body.

+Awards

+The New South Wales Institute for Educational Research Award for Outstanding Educational Research is awarded annually by the Institute to recognise outstanding individuals who have produced outstanding doctoral theses in educational research.